Plumsail/forms-docs/Public/how-to/email.rst

-Send an email from form with Microsoft Flow
+Send an email from form with MS Flow
 ==================================================

 .. contents:: Contents: